aerospike/act/README.md

 ## ACT Configuration Reference
 ----------------------
-#### Modifying the Config File
+#### Modifying the Config File Manually
 -------------
-For ease of use, this package includes act_config_helper.py for creating config files.
-The package also includes five example configuration files:
+For ease of use, this package includes act_config_helper.py for creating config files. **Using act_config_helper.py is the recommended method for creating config files.**

+If you are going to modify the config file manually, the package includes five example configuration files:

 * actconfig_1x.txt    - run a normal load test on one device
 * actconfig_3x.txt    - run a 3 times normal load test on one device